vramdhanie/bird-snap/tutorial/introduction.md

 3. yarn

 ### Getting Started
-To create a new application simple run the command:
+To create a new application simply run the command:

 ```npm
 npx create-react-app bird-snap